anchore/oss-docs/content/docs/user-guides/sbom/formats.md

 +++
 title = "Output Formats"
-description = "SBOM Generation Output Formats" weight = 40
-tags = ["syft", "sbom", "formats", "spdx", "cyclonedx"] url = "docs/userguides/sbom/formats"
+description = "Choose from multiple SBOM output formats including SPDX, CycloneDX, and Syft's native JSON format with format capabilities and version support for different use cases." weight = 40 tags = ["syft", "sbom", "formats", "spdx", "cyclonedx"] url = "docs/user-guides/sbom/formats"

 +++

-## Output formats

 The output format for Syft is configurable as well using the `-o` (or `--output`) option: